 Procedures for Nominating a Property for Listing in the National Register

-- If the property appears to be eligible (please review Criteria for Evaluation) and is not already listed in the National Register of Historic Places, staff will send you a Florida Nomination Proposal form (FNP) with instructions on how to complete the form.
-Please use this form (NOT the form found on the National Park Service's National Register website).
-Our office will complete the final form and submit it to the Keeper of the National Register.
+B. If the property appears to be eligible (please review Criteria for Evaluation) and is not already listed in the National Register of Historic Places, staff will assist the applicant with the preparation of a National Register Nomination.

-Upon Receipt of a nomination proposal, the following procedures will be carried out:
+Upon Receipt of a nomination proposal for an eligible property, the following procedures will be carried out:

-- Upon the favorable recommendation of the Review Board, a formal nomination will be prepared for the submission by the State Historic Preservation Officer to the Keeper of the National Register in Washington, D.C.
+D. Upon the favorable recommendation of the Review Board, a final draft of the nomination will be prepared for the submission by the State Historic Preservation Officer to the Keeper of the National Register in Washington, D.C.
 Special procedures also exist for processing proposals when the Board and the State Historic Preservation Officer do not agree on the eligibility of the property for listing.

 E. The Keeper of the National Register and his staff undertake the final review and make the final decision whether or not to list the property.
 If the owner of a private property objects to the nomination, the property will not be listed, but the site may be submitted to the Keeper of the National Register for a formal determination of eligibility for listing.